hitboxgames/galactus-ai/README.md

 - **Health Check Routes**: To ensure the API is running smoothly.
 - **Docker Support**: Easy setup and deployment using Docker and `docker-compose`.

+## API Endpoints

+### Public Routes

+- `GET /`: Home route that serves as a verification that the API is working.
+No API key required.

+### Protected Routes (API Key Required)

+Reach out to Gino Rey to obtain an API key.
+The API key must be included in the request headers.

+- `POST /generate_glb`: Generate a GLB 3D mesh.
+Requires a JSON object in the format `{"prompt": "a car"}`.

+- `POST /generate_obj`: Generate an OBJ 3D mesh.
+Requires a JSON object in the format `{"prompt": "a car"}`.

+### Health Check Routes

+- `POST /ping`: Verifies the API's latency.
+- `GET /health_check`: Verifies that the API is operational.

+## Hosting and Networking

+We are using port forwarding to expose our local network service to the internet.
+Requests to `pixelz.duckdns.org:1337` are directed to our local machine via port forwarding.

+### How it Works

+1. **Local Network Setup**: Our local network is configured to forward incoming traffic on port 1337 to the machine where the Galactus service is hosted.

+2. **NGINX Container**: On this machine, we have an NGINX container running that listens on port 1337.

+3. **Routing**: NGINX is configured as a reverse proxy to route the incoming requests to the Galactus container.

+This setup allows us to securely manage and route incoming internet traffic to our local service, making it accessible from the outside world.

 ## Requirements

 * Docker.
 Please, note that `docker-compose` is needed too and is included in